jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 He kneels.
 Won't look at me.
 "May it please Your Majesty, I have neither eyes to see nor tongue to speak in this place but as the House is pleased to direct me."

+He disobeys?
 What's their problem?
 I am their king.

 I scan the benches myself.
 Members stare back, silent.
 No one points.
 No one speaks.
-No one helps their king find traitors in their own house.
+No one helps their king find traitors in their midst.

 The Five traitor seats are empty.
 The Five traitors are gone.
 Someone warned them.
 Someone here, in this room, watching me now with blank faces.

 I am their king.
 I don't like this pressure.
+It is unjust.
+I am in control.

 I should speak.
 Explain why I'm here, what they've forced me to do.
 Command them to produce the traitors.